-hiring additional competent and qualified accounting and reporting personnel with appropriate knowledge and experience of U.S. GAAP and SEC financial reporting requirements;

-- establishing an ongoing program to provide sufficient and additional appropriate training to our accounting staff, especially trainings related to U.S. GAAP and SEC financial reporting requirements; - establishing an internal control and compliance department and hiring additional compliance staff and perform internal audit and evaluation of internal controls from time to time: - enhancing U.S. GAAP accounting manual to provide accounting team with more comprehensive guidelines on the accounting policies under U.S. GAAP, SEC rules and relevant requirements; - establishing clear roles and responsibilities for accounting and financial reporting staff to address accounting and financial reporting issues; - enhancing our company's monitoring controls over financial reporting, including additional review our company's head of finance, and other senior financial staff over the application of U.S. GAAP accounting requirements, the selection and evaluation of U.S. GAAP accounting policies, critical accounting judgments and estimates, reporting and disclosures.
+- hiring additional competent and qualified accounting and reporting personnel with appropriate knowledge and experience of U.S. GAAP and SEC financial reporting requirements; - establishing an ongoing program to provide sufficient and additional appropriate training to our accounting staff, especially trainings related to U.S. GAAP and SEC financial reporting requirements; - establishing an internal control and compliance department and hiring additional compliance staff and perform internal audit and evaluation of internal controls from time to time; - enhancing U.S. GAAP accounting manual to provide accounting team with more comprehensive guidelines on the accounting policies under U.S. GAAP, SEC rules and relevant requirements; - establishing clear roles and responsibilities for accounting and financial reporting staff to address accounting and financial reporting issues; and enhancing our company's monitoring controls over financial reporting, including additional review our company's head of finance, and other senior financial staff over the application of U.S. GAAP accounting requirements, the selection and evaluation of U.S. GAAP accounting policies, critical accounting judgments and estimates, reporting and disclosures; and - enhancing and improving our internal control in relation to financial statement review process by increasing the precision level of the review, and the internal controls in relation to preparation and checking of calculation and supporting schedules for financial statements preparation.